go-easygen/easygen/README.e.md

 Command `{{.Name}}` is an easy to use universal code/text generator.

 It can be used as a text or html generator for _arbitrary_ purposes with _arbitrary_ data and templates.

-It can be used as a code generator, or anything that is structurally repetitive.
-Some command line parameter handling code generator are provided as examples, including the Go's built-in `flag` package, and the `viper` & `cobra` package.
+It is a good [GSL](https://github.com/imatix/gsl) replacement, as it

+  - is more easy to define driving data, in form of YML instead of XML
+  - has more powerful template engine that based on Go template.
+    You can also write your own function in Go to customize your template.

-You can even use easygen as a generic Go template testing tool using the `-ts` commandline option, and much much more.
+You can even use easygen as a generic Go template testing tool using the `-ts` commandline option, and much more.

+Note this document is for `{{.Name}}` versions 4.0+.
+For historic versions check out the [Different Versions](#different-versions) section.

 ## Usage